 The Uniform Prudent Management Institutional Funds Act (UPMIFA) was enacted in Tennessee effective July 1, 2007.
 The not-for-profit topic of the FASB ASC provides guidance on the net asset classification of donor-restricted endowment funds for a nonprofit organization that is subject to an enacted version of UPMIFA.
-It also requires disclosure of a description of the governing board's interpretation of the law that underlies the organization's net asset classification of donor-restricted endowment funds, a description of the organization's policies for the appropriation of endowment assets for expenditures (its endowment spending policies), a description of the Organization's endowment investment policies, and additional disclosures not previously required.
+It also requires disclosure of a description of the governing board's interpretation of the law that underlies the Organization's net asset classification of donor-restricted endowment funds, a description of the Organization's policies for the appropriation of endowment assets for expenditures (its endowment spending policies), a description of the Organization's net asset of additional disclosures not previously required.